Where are the workshops held?

-What if I am a New Zealand resident living overseas?
+What if I am a New Zealand permanent resident or citizen living overseas?

 You need to live in New Zealand for the Inter-Country adoption Education and Assessment process and to meet Post Placement criteria after you have returned to New Zealand with your child or children.
 This could be for a period of 2-5 years.

-Do I have to be a New Zealand resident?
+Do I have to be a New Zealand permanent resident?

 Can I adopt if I am a single woman?

-Yes, however the only countries that currently allow this are India and The Philippines.
+Yes, however the only countries that currently allow this are India, Thailand and The Philippines.